Search for “musician” in the Google app store and this is what you get.

 Also, don’t underestimate the motivation factor.
 Especially with younger students it’s great to show them inspiring performances so that they get exposed to new music and see what’s possible.

 I love Evernote.
-I think I already alluded to that when I wrote about using Evernote for tracking student progress.
-I’m saying it again here and most likely will continue to rave about Evernote in future articles.
+Most likely I will continue to rave about Evernote in future articles.
 Now that I have access to the full app (not just some skimmed down mobile site version like on my previous phone) it has become even more valuable to me.

 This semester I won’t have to physically write down the homework assignments on paper first, followed by my evening session of transferring that information into Evernote on my PC.
 I’ll simply type in the lesson summary/homework into the Evernote app right at the end of the lesson while my student is packing up.

 I’ve been using Dropbox for years as a kind of back-up service.
 Now, with the Dropbox app I (finally) make use of that extremely convenient ubiquitous easy access.
-With the app I have access to all my files in my Dropbox folder from anywhere.
-Not all the files I might need fit on the phone’s SD card – and now they don’t have to.
+With the Android app I have access to all my files in my Dropbox folder from anywhere.

 You get 2 GB free.
 Sign up through my Dropbox link and both of us get an additional 500 Mb amount of storage for free.

-There’s tons of task list apps out there.
+There are tons of task list apps out there.
 Remember the Milk has been around long enough already and is well established so I don’t have to fear losing my system due to some start-up company going belly up.
-Another thing I like is that you can start simple and over time build your own productivity system using tags, context, reminders, all sorts of filtering, etc…
+Another thing I like is that you can start simple and over time build your own productivity system using tags, context, reminders, all sorts of filtering, etc.

 You can use the free system which has all the functionality except unlimited synchronization between devices.
-I definitely want to have the latest tasks and information available to me, so that’s why I chose to upgrade to the Pro version that allows unlimited synchronization.
-It’s 25$/year, which i think is a more than fair price for the functionality you get.
+I definitely want to have the latest tasks and information available to me, so that’s why I chose to upgrade to the Pro version that allows for unlimited synchronization.
+It’s 25$/year (price increased to ca. 40$/year), which i think is a more than fair price for the functionality you get.

 Trello